linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 8- Markets, Meltdowns, and Arbitrage/Turmoil in Financial Markets the Risk Business.md

 - **Where now?**
 	- Keen to restore their balance sheets,  investment banks are unlikely to return to risk-taking with any enthusiasm soon.
-	- Until the huge portfolios of LTCM and investment banks are seen as desirable,  rather than as a potential cause of further price declines,  many markets are likely to remain paralysed.
+	- Until the huge portfolios of [[Class Note 13 The LTCM Meltdown|LTCM]] and investment banks are seen as desirable,  rather than as a potential cause of further price declines,  many markets are likely to remain paralysed.
 	- This would,  ironically,  be a perfect opportunity for hedge funds to come to the rescue with a dose of contrarian speculation-sorry,  arbitrage-if only they were not being beaten up by the very investment banks they would help out of their difficulties.
 	- That is one reason why the brouhaha about hedge funds is so misplaced.
 	- Many are already shadows of their former selves.